-The famous explorers that charted the western U.S. after the Louisiana Purchase.
+The famous explorers charted the western U.S. after the Louisiana Purchase.
 President Thomas Jefferson dispatched Merriweather Lewis and William Clark, both in their early 30s, to discover a water passage to the Pacific Ocean.

 Needing a place to spend the winter, they built Fort Clatsop at the mouth of the Columbia River.
 For three months, the Corps of Discovery sewed moccasins, hunted and made salt in preparation for the trip back.
 In March 1806, they left for St. Louis.

-To my boys’ delight, our costumed ranger loaded up an antique musket.
+My boys were very interested in exploring the fort, including the blankets and bunk beds.
+Then to my boys’ delight, our costumed ranger loaded up an antique musket.
 With a blast of fire and a boom that rumbled through the forest, the ranger fired off the rifle.
 My boys wanted to enlist as explorers on the spot, instead we explored more Lewis and Clark sites.